 Pediatric Hospice & Palliative Care Medicine Fellowship

-The Phoenix Children's Hospital Hospice and Palliative Medicine fellowship provides a robust experience across multiple care settings.
+Phoenix Children's Hospital Hospice and Palliative Medicine fellowship provides a robust experience across multiple care settings.
 Our team completes over 500 consults per year representing a wide range of diagnosis and ages.
-We value our well-developed partnerships across the hospital in a variety of subspecialties including Oncology, Cardiology, General Pediatrics, Critical Care and the Neonatal Intensive Care Unit.
+We value our well-developed partnerships across the hospital in a variety of subspecialties including Oncology, Cardiology, General Pediatrics, Critical Care, and the Neonatal Intensive Care Unit.
 We have a growing perinatal consult service in close collaboration with the Phoenix Children's Hospital Fetal Care Center.
 Our hospital-based program includes an inpatient consult service with an average daily census of over 30 patients.
 We have a well-developed outpatient clinic, with over 300 patient encounters per year.
 Our fellowship received ACGME accreditation in January 2018 and will graduate our second fellow in July 2021.

 Our team’s mission is to provide compassionate care, education, and advocacy to improve the quality of life for families and children facing life-limiting conditions.

 Our fellows gain hospice experience through Hospice of the Valley (HOV).
 Rotations include adult and pediatric experiences in home hospice and an inpatient hospice unit.
 These are set within an interdisciplinary team with exposure to a variety of ages and diagnosis. (www.hov.org/)